 Notwithstanding the whitewashing and kowtowing by many western countries eager for the perceived amount of trade with the world's most populous nation, the current regime in China has to be castigated in the strongest manner for the brutal way its own people are treated.
 A good indication of the repression by the communists is the banning of the Falun Gong yoga movement.
 It is the height of lunacy for this regime to perceive an organisation that promotes nothing but good health and meditation as being some sort of political threat, but the Chinese government has managed to do so and is torturing and jailing practitioners of Falun Gong for nothing more than asking for the right to exercise and meditate.

 Australia must take the lead on this issue and firstly revoke its ludicrous and politically expedient "One China" policy, then demand that the UN, the USA and every other democratic country recognises Taiwan as an independent nation and immediately votes to give it membership of the UN, a status that was shamefully stripped from Taiwan for no other reason than appeasement of China for the almighty dollar.

 If China does not take heed of this, the strongest trade and political sanctions should be instituted to cripple its economy and to make China a pariah state.
-Unfortunately this is highly doubtful at the moment, as the Chinese Olympic Games bid should have been totally rejected, but the almighty dollar prevented that.
-Also, economic pressure upon the Chinese population is virtually impossible, as the USA owes China a debt of over $1 trillion and looks to generate ever-increasing trade.
+Unfortunately this is highly doubtful, as the Chinese Olympic Games bid should have been totally rejected, but the almighty dollar prevented that.
+Also, economic pressure upon the Chinese population is virtually impossible, as the USA owes China a debt of over $2 trillion and looks to generate ever-increasing trade.
 However, the nations of the world that are really interested in furthering the cause of the true freedom of people everywhere should recognise Taiwan as an independent sovereign nation and ensure its rightful seat in the United Nations.